nvmwill/nexmo-developer/_tutorials/en/video/publish-streams/javascript/9-managing-publishers.md

 ## Getting statistics about a publisher's stream

 The [`Publisher.getStats()`](/sdk/stitch/video-js-reference/Publisher.html#getStats) method provides you with an array of objects defining the current audio-video statistics for the publisher.
-For a publisher in a routed session (one that uses the [OpenTok Media Router](/video/guides/create-session#the-opentok-media-router-and-media-modes)), this array includes one object, defining the statistics for the single audio-media stream that is sent to the OpenTok Media Router.
+For a publisher in a routed session (one that uses the [Media Router](/video/guides/create-session#the-media-router-and-media-modes)), this array includes one object, defining the statistics for the single audio-media stream that is sent to the OpenTok Media Router.
 In a relayed session, the array includes an object for each subscriber to the published stream.
 Each object in the array contains a `stats` property that includes the following properties:

 * The total number of audio and video packets sent
 * The total number of audio and video packets lost